Deden199/aiassisten/README.md

    php artisan serve
    ```

+## cPanel Installation

+For shared hosting environments using cPanel:

+1. Upload the release archive to your hosting account and extract it.
+2. Create a MySQL database and user in cPanel.
+3. Visit your domain to run the web-based installer.

+See the [shared hosting installation guide](docs/install-shared-hosting.md) for detailed steps.

 ## License Activation
 1. Purchase the script and obtain your Envato purchase code.
 2. Set `ENVATO_API_TOKEN` in `.env`.